percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 The DTLS EKTKey message is sent using the retransmissions specified in Section 4.2.4.  of DTLS [@!RFC6347].
-Retransmission is finished with an Ack message or an alert is received.
+Retransmission is finished with an ACK message or an alert is received.

 # Security Considerations {#sec}